doubleedesign/100-days-of-code/r1-log.md

 ### Day 20
 * Learnt how to load images from URLs using Pisasso library
 * Created workaround for an issue with the NewsAPI response where some news outlets can't be directly queried

+### Day 21
+* Day 2 of "Sam's Teach Yourself Java in 21 days"

+### Day 22
+* Started learning how to create apps in Xcode with storyboards, using [this dice app tutorial(https://www.ralfebert.de/ios/beginner-tutorials/iphone-app-xcode/)

+### Day 23
+* Day 3 of "Sam's Teach Yourself Java in 21 days"